linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/19 - Fixed Versus Floating Rates.md

 Unfortunately, the reality is different.
 The typical fixed exchange rate succeeds for a few years, only to break.
 A recent study found that the average duration of any peg was about five years, and the median duration was only two years.
 When the break occurs, there is often a large, sudden depreciation accompanied by high economic and political costs.
 Such a collapse is known as an exchange rate crisis.
 When a country shifts from floating to fixed it is generally smooth and planned, but when a country shifts from fixed to floating it is typically unplanned and catastrophic.

 Despite the fragility exposed by recurrent crises, fixed exchange rate regimes are still in use.
-Typically, after a crisis, a country that prefers to have a fixed exchange rate
+Typically, after a crisis, a country that prefers to have a fixed exchange rate will try to peg again: the cycle of crises may continue.
+Understanding exchange rate crises is a major goal of international macroeconomics because of the damage they do, not only to the country in which the crisis occurs but often to its neighbors and trading partners.
+In this chapter we learn about exchange rate crises, their causes, and their consequences.

-1 Facts About Exchange Rate Crises
+## 1 Facts About Exchange Rate Crises

-2 How Pegs Work: The Mechanics of a Fixed Exchange Rate

-3 How Pegs Break I: Inconsistent Fiscal Policies

-4 How Pegs Break II: Contingent Monetary Policies

 5 Conclusions will try to peg again: the cycle of crises may continue.
 Understanding exchange rate crises is a major goal of international macroeconomics because of the damage they do, not only to the country in which the crisis occurs but often to its neighbors and trading partners.
 In this chapter we learn about exchange rate crises, their causes, and their consequences.